MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/manage-discount-fee-calculations.md

 ---
-title: Manage Discount and Fee
+title: Manage discounts and fees overview
 description: This article provides information about discount and fee overview in Project Operations.
 author: mukumarm
 ms.author: mukumarm